NotnHeavy/SourceMod-Type-Collection/README.md

 ## How to use & dependencies
 You can just drag over your desired header files from here (located in ./scripting/include/) and add them to your own project.

-At the very least, you'll need [Scags' SM-Memory Extension](https://github.com/Scags/SM-Memory).
+The only third-party depenency currently is [Scags' SM-Memory Extension](https://github.com/Scags/SM-Memory).
+SMTC contains a modified include of SM-Memory, which replaces some of the C-named natives for their faster variants, whilst retaining the PascalCase natives which set the memory access, and only utilises the bare minimum required to have SMTC to work.

 ## SMTCHeader.inc and SMTC.inc
 These includes have high significance and are required for the vast majority of these includes.
 Unless specified as not required, you will have to put "SMTCHeader.inc" before all of SMTC's includes, then "SMTC.inc" at the end of the SMTC includes. `SMTC_Initialize()` must then be called in `OnMapStart()`.
-SMTCHeader.inc also provides a few methodmaps: `CTFGameRules`, `CEngineTrace` and `Pointer` and a bunch of globals, while SMTC.inc provides an API for hooking onto entities via `SMTC_HookEntity()`.
-A few includes will provide forwards that can be used with this.

 ## Includes present:
 - Vector.inc: A 3D vector.
 No more of "float buffer[3]" all over the place.
 There are multiple ways of instantiating vector objects. `Vector.Malloc()` will dynamically allocate the vector and you are responsible for freeing it afterwards - only use this for long-lasting vectors. `Vector.StackAlloc()` must be used with `STACK_GETRETURN()` and allocates a vector onto the stack frame, using arrays behind the scenes.
 Use this similarly to how you declare any typical variables, however the code for this will be slightly more ugly. `Vector.Accumulator()` should only be used in functions which return a temporary vector object. `Vector.Cache()` should be used for working with multiple temporary vector objects at once, such as with arithmetic operations.